Gold Credit Cards

 What conditions do I need to meet to apply for a gold credit card?

 Gold credit cards have a range of requirements that need to be met before your application can be approved.
-This includes:
+These include:

 - Age.
 You must be at least 18 years of age to get a gold credit card.

 - Credit history.
 You’ll need a good credit history that shows a sufficient income and ability to repay your bills on time you receive approval.

 - Income.
 You must have a regular income to apply for a gold credit card.
-Some of these cards, such as the Suncorp Clear Options Gold, also specify a minimum income amount, which could range from $30,000 to $50,000.
+Some of these cards also specify a minimum income amount, which typically range from $30,000 to $50,000.

 - Employment.
 Most credit card issuers prefer full-time employment but there are exceptions.
 If you are self-employed, retired or on a pension but have a regular income, then you could still be eligible for a gold credit card or other credit cards for pensioners.
 Check the application requirements for each card you’re interested in, and contact the issuer if you are unsure.

 - Required documents.
 During the application process, you will need to supply a number of required documents, including: